 The subject of “practice” is of course much larger than meditation.
 Occasionally I send out short practice reflections called “The Equanimist Pages” – you can sign up for these here, and also visit me on Facebook and Instagram.

-I don’t offer one-on-one instruction, but I do have a network of teachers I recommend: Hokai Sobol, Lama Rod Owens, Avi Craimer, Jude Star, Emily and Vincent Horn.
-My own teacher Shinzen Young – along with my friend Julianna Raye – train meditation coaches via their Unified Mindfulness teacher training program.
+I don’t offer one-on-one instruction, but I do have a network of teachers I recommend, among them Erin Oke, Avi Craimer, Jude Star, Emily Horn and Vincent Horn.
+My own teacher Shinzen Young – and my friend Julianna Raye – they train meditation coaches via the Unified Mindfulness teacher training program.
 A list of qualified Unified Mindfulness coaches can be found here.
+If you subscribe to the Ten Percent Happier app, they have their own qualified coaches you can connect with – see below.

 I appreciate meditation apps because I personally struggle with structure in my practice.
 Having short meditations on my phone is like having mini-structure I can access anywhere; I just hit play and pour my mind inside.